 Animikii Theatre was founded by Adam Davies and Henry McGrath in 2013.
 Both Adam and Henry trained and graduated from the experimental and innovative RADA course, the MA Theatre Lab.
-They seek to make work that is directly inspired by myth and legend, and stories of forgotten times.
+They seek to make work that is directly inspired by myth, and stories of forgotten times.

 Adam Davies is a Pontefract-born actor/practitioner who trained in both Manchester and London.
 His theatre practice has led him to tour nationally with international physical theatre and street theatre companies such as Tmesis Theatre, Artizani Theatre and Avanti Display.

 Adam's formal actor training began in 2006 where he attended the three-year Acting (BA Hons) programme at The Arden School of Theatre, Manchester.
 In 2012 Adam resumed actor training at postgraduate level on the MA Theatre Lab at RADA; a course designed to nurture and enable future leading theatre creators and practitioners.